cpressey/International-Judgments-of-Genocide/README.md

 > “Your family budget, your ability to fill up your tank, none
 > of it should on hinge on whether a dictator declares war and
-> commits genocide a half a world away."
+> commits genocide a half a world away.”

 [...]